GovStackWorkingGroup/bb-consent/test/plan.md

 ## Notes

+(these notes/questions originate from the template)

 At least three levels of testing...

 1. can the BB be deployed via docker-compose?
+Yes
 2. can the BB interact with the IM?
+Not currently
 3. can an adaptor be deployed alongside it to test API compliance?
+Yes
 4. do the required APIs respond to the required inputs and provide the required responses?
+No, the mock application needs to be expanded